mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 In the following list, the <span class="badge">standard</span> directives are available to all customers and should cover the most common use cases.
 The <span class="badge dark">advanced</span> directives are usually more resource-consuming than the standard ones and will be granted on a case-by-case basis.
 If you need one or more of them, contact {{title}} customer service.

-**Note:** Some variables were previously also available in Load Balancer Logic.
+**Note:** Some directives were previously also available in Load Balancer Logic.
 However, following the [upgrade of the edge node structure](</docs/edge-logic/edge-node-structure-upgrade.md>), Load Balancer Logic has been deprecated.
 The Load Balancer Logic should no longer be used.

 ### `access_log_downsample`